octavecms/cms-bundle/docs/Installation.md

       - { path: ^/admin, role: [ROLE_ADMIN] }
 ```

+> **Note:** _For simplicity of configuration we will use HTTP basic authentication in this guide.
+You are free to configure authentication of your choice._

 ## Create User class

-This class will be used for supporting HTTP basic authentication into CMS back-end.
+This class will be used for supporting authentication into CMS back-end.

 ```php
 <?php